Prism adaptation: Neural mechanisms underlying prism adaptation

 Topographic mapping of the retina onto the visual cortex.

 Different regions of the brain are activated throughout the duration of prism exposure and have proven to contribute to the error reductions in pointing to a visual target.
 An fMRI study done in 2009 by Laute et al. examined the neural activation patterns associated with the error correction phase of prism adaptation and found that the left anterior intraparietal sulcus was activated proportional to pointing deviation, and its activation gradually decreased with adaptation, while an increase in activation of the parieto-occipital sulcus was observed as movement plans were adjusted on a trial-by-trial basis.
 It was suggested that the intraparietal sulcus is involved in error detection whereas the parieto-occipital sulcus is involved in error correction.
 Another fMRI study done in 2010 by Chapman et al. found that the neural mechanisms underlying the later, spatial realignment phase of prism adaptation recruited the right cerebellum and inferior parietal lobule.
+The above mechanisms related to primarily spatial perceptual or representational systems.
+However, it has also been argued that prism adaptation therapy does not affect sensory or perceptual representational systems, rather primarily affects spatial Aiming systems.
+These systems, when damaged, are responsible for pathological directional hypokinesia in spatial neglect, and thus a beneficial effect of PAT on Aiming spatial neglect would be primarily mediated via changes in motor bearing: frontal cortical networks including subcortical and dorsal parietal cortical regions.